uiynyny/uiynyny.github.io/README.md

 - make sure the implementation meets the specification
 - make program do unspecified things by doing unusual thing (more like black-box)
 - make program do unspecified things by taking into account the design and the implementation (white-box)
-- Black-box : test where you jsut have accessto a completed object (Fuzz test)
+- Black-box : test where you just have access to a completed object (Fuzz test)
 - White-box : test conformance to a specification by taking into account knowledge of the design and implementation (useful for regression testing)

 ### Security controls in Documentation